What are the sinuses?

 How can I tell if I have acute sinusitis?

 You probably have acute sinusitis when there has been up to 4 weeks of cloudy or colored (not clear) drainage from the nose plus one or both of the following: a stuffy, congested, or blocked nose or pain, pressure or fullness in the face, head, or around the eyes.
-That said, it is important to come in to your ENT office to get yourself checked out to know for sure.
+That said, it is important to come in to your ENT office to see your sinus specialist to get yourself checked out to know for sure.
 The sooner you can get diagnosed the better.
 Acute sinusitis often starts as a cold, which then turns into a bacterial infection.
 Allergies, nasal problems, and certain diseases can also cause acute and chronic sinusitis.

 What is acute sinusitis vs. chronic sinusitis?